-The Green Climate Fund Is Trying to Save the World From Catastrophe
+The Green Climate Fund Is Dedicated to Fighting Climate Change

 It's proving that multilateral organizations work.

 Years before the Paris climate agreement was formally adopted in 2015, countries had already created its financing arm.